-From the architect.
+Text description provided by the architects.
 Atelier Ryo Abe Works shared with us this project called Shima Kitchen, located in a village on Teshima.
 It's a renovation project to create a venue for arts, and dinning from an old vacant house.

 Around this old house were vacant lands where several other buildings had been demolished a long time ago.
 An old warehouse, two persimmon trees, and many smaller fig trees remained.
 We changed the house into an open style kitchen, refitted the warehouse as an art gallery, and extended a sunshade awning around the trees to create an outdoor theatre.
 The theatre was based on a traditional NOH style theater, with its stage (butai), veranda (hashikake), and gallery (sajiki), but was designed to adapt to various kinds of event programs such as live music, modern performance art, folk dance, and community festivals.

 The sunshade awning is made of fire charred wooden panels which are traditionally used as siding on the houses of this island.
 The panels were tied loosely to a frame so that they would flutter slightly in the wind to evoke bird feathers.
 The structure is created with simple, and light materials that can easily be found even on this isolated island.